sekrupke/bi-mini-project-p02/README.md

 .........
 ```
 The ~78,000 thesis are resulting from daily exports between 2021-07-19 - 2022-11-24, which are 493 days.
 As every day
-has about 150 exported thesis entries (2 - 4 thesis list pages à 50 thesis), we can calculate the expected thesis entries:\
+has about 150 exported thesis entries (2 - 4 thesis list pages à 50 thesis), the number of expected thesis entries is:\
 `493 days * 150 thesis/day = 73,950 thesis`\
 Comparing ~78,000 actual thesis entries with the 73,950 expected thesis entries shows a plausible import process.
-Querying the database after import shows that only a small fraction of these entries are unique thesis entries.
+Another KPI for checking the import process is the "number of unique thesis".
+Querying the database after database import
+shows that only 440 unique thesis entries exist.
+This is expected because the last thesis list export (HTML-Export) contains
+about 6 pages (~300 thesis) and some thesis were removed.

 The visualizations and dashboards are created in Metabase.
 Metabase uses the supplied PostgreSQL database for saving
 internal data like Dashboards (see Step 3).
 Metabase is automatically installed and configured by Docker via Docker Compose